Daily, except Sunday

 - General Admission from 12pm-6pm; 4pm for Twililght packages

 - Ali'i Luau Dinner Buffet with optional Prime Rib

 - Spectacular Dinner show "HA: Breath of Life"

 - Hotel pickup and drop off (unless option is selected)

 - Other Information:

 - Confirmation will be received at time of booking

 - Gluten Free and other dietary restrictions can be accommodated.
 Guests should request assistance from dining staff upon their arrival for these alternate menu options.

-You can present either a paper or an electronic voucher for this activity.
 You will receive a link to your voucher via email once your booking is confirmed.